This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

-In addition to being a nice thing to make for yourself, this cinnamon whipped sugar scrub would make a really cute present or Valentine.
-In case you haven’t noticed the recent theme, I’m a big fan of non-candy Valentines!
+In addition to being a nice thing to make for yourself, this cinnamon whipped sugar scrub would make a really cute present or hostess gift.
 The recipe as given makes a pint of whipped sugar scrub.
 Keep it for yourself or fill four jelly jars for friends.

 Ingredients for cinnamon latte whipped sugar scrub